MatthisE/Echo-Bot/README.md

 # Echo-Bot

-a bot I made with Python
+a simple bot I made with Python